wd-tim-haynie/bt-netengops-f5-cp-sync-healthcheck/README.md

 For example, if the monitor `Interval` is 10 seconds, you should set the variable `MON_INTERVAL` to 10, and a replication timestamp older than 3 minutes and 15 seconds will be considered invalid.

-The monitor interval must be at least 2 seconds, but it not recommended to reduce this lower than 5 seconds.
+The monitor `Interval` must be at least 2 seconds, but it not recommended to reduce this lower than 5 seconds.
 It **must** also be _less_ than `BUFFER_TIME`.

 F5's best practice for a monitor `Timeout` is 3x the monitor `Interval` plus 1 second (for a 10 second `Interval`, the `Timeout` should be 31).

 Very rarely, the script will execute the moment before the replication interval gets updated, and will show a time difference of 180 to 185 seconds between the subscriber and the rest of the cluster.
-This will cause the monitor to fail that cycle.
+This race condition will cause the monitor to fail that `Interval`.
 However, at the next `Interval`, the monitor will succeed because the replication timestamps will be updated.
 Therefore, the best practice use of this script is to set the `Timeout` on the monitor to the F5 best practice of 3x the monitor `Interval` + 1 seconds, with the monitor `Interval` no less than 5 seconds.

 #### Monitor `Description`
 It is advisable to put a link to this repository in the description field of your monitor since this README is the only source of documentation for the monitor.